-- Prior to April 1 of each year, the student or the student's parent shall inform the School of intent to participate in the Program for the following year.
-If notice is not given by this date, the Head Administrator's written consent is required.
-Within ten days of receiving a late notice, the Superintendent/Executive Director or designee shall notify the department of education of the student's intent to participate.
-If the Superintendent/Executive Director principal does not provide written consent, the student may appeal to the State Board District Superintendent or Governing Authority.
-Within 30 days of notice, the State Board appropriate entity shall hear the appeal and decide to either grant or deny that student's participation. - The student must apply to an eligible college or university and meet the standards for admission and course placement. - The student and the student's parent shall sign a form stating they have received counseling and understand the responsibilities they must assume in the program.
+- Students must submit a written notice of their intent to participate in the upcoming academic year, by April 1, in accordance with section 3365.03 of the Revised Code, but may submit the written notice of intent to participate as early as February 15.
+Students desiring to participate in College Credit Plus in the summer are strongly encouraged to submit letters of intent and begin the admissions process starting in February and prior to the April 1 notice of intent deadline in order to improve chances of meeting summer registration timelines. - o If a student seeks consent from the principal after failing to provide notification by the required date (April 1), the principal shall notify the Ohio Department of Education of the student's intent to participate within 10 days of the date on which the student seeks consent.
+If the principal does not provide written consent, the student may appear the principal's decision to the district superintendent.
+Not later than 30 days after the notification of the appeal, the district superintendent or governing entity shall hear the appeal and shall make a decision to either grant or deny that student's participation in the program.
+The decision of the superintendent or governing entity shall be final. - The student must apply to an eligible college or university and meet the standards for admission and course placement. - The student and the student's parent shall sign a form stating they have received counseling and understand the responsibilities they must assume in the program.